compound-finance/compound-finance.github.io/docs/pages/v3/helper-functions.md

 * `asset`: The address of the asset's smart contract.
 * `priceFeed`: The address of the price feed contract for this asset.
 * `scale`: An integer that equals `10 ^ x` where `x` is the amount of decimal places in the asset's smart contract.
-* `borrowCollateralFactor`: The collateral factor as an integer that represents the decimal value scaled up by `10 ^ 18`.
+* `borrowCollateralFactor`: The borrow collateral factor is the percentage of collateral value that can be borrowed (including interest) by an account.
+The return value is an integer that represents the decimal value scaled up by `10 ^ 18`.
+E.g. 650000000000000000 is 65%.
-* `liquidateCollateralFactor`: The liquidate collateral factor as an integer that represents the decimal value scaled up by `10 ^ 18`.
+* `liquidateCollateralFactor`: The liquidate collateral factor is the percentage of collateral value that can be borrowed (including interest) before an account becomes liquidatable.
+The return value is an integer that represents the decimal value scaled up by `10 ^ 18`.
+E.g. 850000000000000000 is 85%.
 * `liquidationFactor`: The liquidation factor as an integer that represents the decimal value scaled up by `10 ^ 18`.
+E.g. 930000000000000000 means liquidation carries a 7% penalty for the account.
 * `supplyCap`: The supply cap of the asset as an integer scaled up by `10 ^ x` where `x` is the amount of decimal places in the asset's smart contract.

 #### Solidity